iancookwestgate/hacker-noonclone/README.md

 ## Planned Features

 * Tighten up the arrangement of posts to better match that of Hacker Noon's.
-* Bring in post information from a Firebase database.
-* Spend time with CSS to properly format fonts, links, and post info.
+* Spend more time with CSS to properly format fonts, links, and post info.

 ## Technologies Used